Inside Salon D Dallas

 unprofessional, and reckless.

-We are not allowed to sell any straightening products, by law, to clients unless they are licensed
+I am not allowed to sell any straightening products, by law, to clients unless they are licensed

 professionals.